DanielBMarkham/Info-Ops/manuscript/chapter1.md

 An alarm sounds.
 The plane is announcing that it is switching modes.
 Both pitot tubes have iced up.
 The pitot tubes provide direct information on how fast the airplane is flying by measuring how much pressure the incoming air has.
 Without the pitot tubes, the plane's autopilot is unable to directly determine the speed of the plane.

 Things like this happen all the time in aviation.
 Pilots train for it.
-The autpilot switches off.
+The autopilot switches off.
 The plane's electronics switch from "normal law" to "alternate law 2" This means that the copilot is now flying the plane by hand -- and the plane's controls are responding in a different way than they used to.
 The electronics of the cockpit are working slightly different.[^1-4]

 [^1-4]: Wikipedia provides an overview of various flight modes. [https://en.wikipedia.org/wiki/Flight_control_modes#Alternate_law](https://en.wikipedia.org/wiki/Flight_control_modes#Alternate_law)